drobilc/DramaGenerator/README.md

 The drama generator script also accepts the following arguments:

 - `--output-file` `<PATH TO OUTPUT FILE>` has default value of `/drama_generator/generated_dramas/<INPUT FILE NAME>`
-- `--parser <PARSER>` should be chosen according to what social media are the messages from and in which format they are.
+- `--parser` `<PARSER>` should be chosen according to what social media are the messages from and in which format they are.
 Values can be choosen from the following options: `FacebookHTMLParser`, `TelegramJSONDataExtractor`.
 If none is given, the default value `FacebookHTMLParser` will be used.
-- `--title <TITLE>` is the title user wants for their drama/infographic
+- `--generator` `<GENERATOR>` should be chosen based on what we want our generated file to be: a drama or an infografic with statistics.
+Values can be choosen from the following options: `LatexGenerator`, `PlariLatexGenerator`, `StatisticsGenerator`.
+If none is given, the default value `LatexGenerator` will be used.
-- `--after <DATE FROM>` only messages sent after this date will be used in the process of generating the drama, format `YYYY-MM-DD-HH:MM:SS`, eg. `2020-03-27` or `2020-03-27-07:31:22`
+- `--after` `<DATE FROM>` only messages sent after this date will be used in the process of generating the drama, format `YYYY-MM-DD-HH:MM:SS`, eg. `2020-03-27` or `2020-03-27-07:31:22`
-- `--before <DATE TO>` only messages sent before this date will be used in the process of generating the drama, format `YYYY-MM-DD-HH:MM:SS`, eg. `2020-03-27` or `2020-03-27-07:31:22`
+- `--before` `<DATE TO>` only messages sent before this date will be used in the process of generating the drama, format `YYYY-MM-DD-HH:MM:SS`, eg. `2020-03-27` or `2020-03-27-07:31:22`
-- `--exclude <EXCLUDE PERSONS>` is a list of persons user wants excluded form the chat - their messages won't be used, e.g. `--exclude "first person,second person,third person"`
+- `--exclude` `<EXCLUDE PERSONS>` is a list of persons user wants excluded form the chat - their messages won't be used, e.g. `--exclude "first person,second person,third person"`
 - `--shout` capitalizes all the messages in the drama
+- `--title` `<TITLE>` is the title user wants for their drama/infographic
+- `--no_acts` tells generator not to split drama into acts
+- `--no_scenes` tells generator not to split drama into scenes
+- `--new_scene_time` `<HOURS>`specifies minimal time in hours (float) that has to pass between two consecutive messages so that one scene ends and another one starts

 Example: